Privacy Without “O-fence”

 Grass

 The very best privacy screen, though, is not a row of one species of plant, but a forest!
 The Northeastern US was once predominantly forest, and many of the plants in those forests are still the best plants to grow here.
 In suburban yards, we can mimic the beauty, seclusion, and peaceful quiet of a diverse forest simply by planting more stuff!
-And a bigger variety of
+And a bigger variety of that stuff is inspired by our native forests!

 Maybe it’s time to reconsider our approach to the “privacy screen.”